flamerecca/-medicinalchemistry/glossaryNumA.md

 3D QSAR
-QSAR studies which relate the biological activities of a series of compounds to their steric and electrostatic fi elds determined by molecular modelling soft ware.
+QSAR studies which relate the biological
+ activities of a series of compounds to their steric
+ and electrostatic fi elds determined by molecular
+ modelling soft ware.

 Abzyme
 An antibody with catalytic properties.

 ACE
-inhibitors Drugs which inhibit the angiotensin converting enzyme.
-Inhibition prevents the synthesis of a powerful vasoconstrictor and so ACE inhibitors are used as antihypertensive agents.
+inhibitors Drugs which inhibit the angiotensin converting
+ enzyme.
+Inhibition prevents the synthesis of a powerful vasoconstrictor and so ACE inhibitors
+ are used as antihypertensive agents.

 Acetylcholine A
+neurotransmitter that is present in
+ both the peripheral and central nervous systems.
+ Acetylcholinesterase An enzyme that hydrolyses the
+ neurotransmitter acetylcholine.
-neurotransmitter that is present in both the peripheral and central nervous systems.
-Acetylcholinesterase An enzyme that hydrolyses the neurotransmitter acetylcholine.
-Acquired resistance Resistance that a microorganism acquires to a drug to which it was previously susceptible.
+ Acquired resistance Resistance that a microorganism
+ acquires to a drug to which it was previously
+ susceptible.

 Acromegaly
-A long-term condition where the body is producing too much growth hormone.
-It results in increased tissue growth.
+A long-term condition where the body is
+ producing too much growth hormone.
+It results in
+ increased tissue growth.

 Action potential
-Refers to the reversal in membrane potential as a signal travels along the axon of a nerve.
+Refers to the reversal in
+ membrane potential as a signal travels along the
+ axon of a nerve.

 Activation energy
-The energy required for a reaction to reach its transition state.
+The energy required for a reaction
+ to reach its transition state.

-Active conformation Th e conformation adopted by a
+Active conformation

-compound when it binds to its target binding site.
+Th e conformation adopted by a compound when it binds to its target binding site.

-Active principle Th e single chemical in a mixture
+Active principle

-of compounds which is chiefl y responsible for that

-mixture’s biological activity.
+Th e single chemical in a mixture of compounds which is chiefl y responsible for that mixture’s biological activity.

-Active site Th e binding site of an enzyme where a
+Active site

-reaction is catalysed by the enzyme.
+The binding site of an enzyme where a reaction is catalysed by the enzyme.

+ADAPT
-ADAPT Antibody-directed abzyme prodrug therapy.
+Antibody-directed abzyme prodrug therapy.

+Addiction
-Addiction Addiction can be defi ned as a habitual form
+Addiction can be defi ned as a habitual form of behaviour.

-of behaviour.
 It need not be harmful.
-For example,

-one can be addicted to eating chocolate or watching

-television without suff ering more than a bad case of

-toothache or a surplus of soap operas.
+For example, one can be addicted to eating chocolate or watching television without suff ering more than a bad case of toothache or a surplus of soap operas.

-Adenoviruses Icosahedral-shaped viruses containing
+Adenoviruses

-double-stranded DNA.
-Th ey are responsible for
+Icosahedral-shaped viruses containing double-stranded DNA.
+Th ey are responsible for respiratory infections.

-respiratory infections.
+ADEPT

-ADEPT Antibody-directed enzyme prodrug therapy.
+Antibody-directed enzyme prodrug therapy.

-ADME Refers to drug absorption, drug distribution,

-drug metabolism, and drug excretion.
+ADME Refers to drug absorption, drug distribution, drug metabolism, and drug excretion.

+Adrenal medulla
-Adrenal medulla A gland that produces adrenaline.
+A gland that produces adrenaline.

+Adrenaline
-Adrenaline A catecholamine that acts as a hormone
+A catecholamine that acts as a hormone

 and neurotransmitter, and which plays a crucial